Friends-From-The-City/TeamOps/README.md

 # friends
-This repo is our TeamOps wiki for government projects.
+This rep is our TeamOps Wikie.
+Our goal is to create the environment for better decisions and improved execution.